WebAssembly/memory-control/proposals/memory-control/Overview.md

  - I'm not sure that this can be done in any way that can still be compatible with the performance guarantees for the current memory.
 At minimum, I expect that more memory accesses would need to be bounds checked, read/write protections would also add extra overhead.
  - Generalizing what this would need to look like, we need to store granular page level details for the memory which is complicates the engine implementations, especially because engines currently assume that Wasm owns the default memory, and have tricks in place to make this work in a performant and secure way (the use of guard pages for example).
- - To maintain backwards compatibility.
+ - To maintain backwards compatibility to the extent that the default Wasm memory space is unaffected.

 #### Web API extensions